groboclown/fonzrecon/docs/rest-api.md

 # Authentication

-Current authentication is trivially simple.
-You must pass, either as query parameters or as part of the JSon request object, the parameters `username` and `password`.

 The API makes a distinction between login accounts and users.
 Users can participate in the award system.
 If a login account does not have a user, then it cannot be awarded Aaays or give out Aaays.
 This allows